skranz/RTutorSAGI/README.md

 ```r
 sub.li = load.subs(sub.dir = "sub", stud.name.fun=moodle.stud.name.fun)
 ```
 When loading the submissions, we also want to assign the correct student name for each submission.
-While students shall specify a user name in the Rmd file that contains their solution, these sepcified user names may not be completely reliable.
+While students shall specify a user name in the Rmd file that contains their solution, these specified user names may not be completely reliable.
 Instead, I want to use the student names from Moodle.
 Moodle encodes the student's name in the file name of the submission.
 Currently (Summer 2019) the format has the structure:

 `Upload_MoodleTaskName----StudentName--OriginalFileName.sub`